Self Care Mindset: How to Get on a Healthy Path & Stick to Positive New Habits

 1. Take a Holistic Approach

-Ultimate Self Care is not just about your physical health, it's about your overall wellbeing that encompasses:
+Ultimate self care is not just about your physical health, it's about your overall wellbeing that encompasses the following:

-The human experience can be likened to a star that radiates five points.
+The human experience can be likened to a star that radiates these five areas or points.

-If one of these is damaged or weakened, the star becomes encumbered and won't fully shine, so it's important to have a balance and recognise that all of these aspects play an important role in your overall presence, state of mind and physical and emotional wellbeing.
+And if one of these areas is damaged or weakened, the star becomes encumbered and won't fully shine.
+So, it's important to have a balance and to recognise that all of these aspects play an important role in your overall presence, state of mind and your physical and emotional wellbeing.

-You may be doing great financially, but if you've paid the price with your physical health, or relationships, or you no longer have a hobby/passion outside of work, there'll come a day when you'll question if it's all worth it.
+You may be doing great financially, but if you've paid the price with your physical health, or relationships, or you no longer have a hobby or passion outside of work, there'll come a day when you'll question if it's all worth it.

-Likewise, if you have outstanding physical health, but suffer from constant emotional stress or hardship, soon enough that will show itself too.
+Likewise, if you have outstanding physical health, but suffer from constant emotional stress or hardship, soon enough that will manifest and show itself too in negative ways.

-The point is we need to stay connected to all of the aspects and take steps to ensure we're progressing in all of these areas (no matter how small) throughout our life so that we feel a sense of overall mental, physical and emotional vibrance and self-worth.
+The point is, you need to stay connected to all of the aspects and take steps to ensure you're progressing in ALL of these areas if you want to experience a truly fulfilled life - not just one point of the star.

 2. Deal with "The Cause" of Dis-Ease

-And at the end of the day, this is what "Self Care" is all about - being self-responsible for making some simple, common-sense lifestyle adjustments, rather than 'handing yourself over' for a quick-fix, band-aid solutions that never address the true causative affects of dis-ease.
+And at the end of the day, this is what "Self Care" is all about - being self-responsible for making some simple, common-sense lifestyle adjustments, rather than handing yourself over to an outside source for a quick-fix, band-aid solutions that never address the true causative affects of dis-ease.

-The old saying that an “ounce of prevention is worth a pound of cure” is important to good health.
-Physical wellbeing is something to be built.
+The old saying that "an ounce of prevention is worth a pound of cure" is worth remembering when it comes to your long term health.

 3. Take Baby Steps & Commit To Today!